alco6/MagicLeap2-MRTK/README.md

 # MRTK ML2
 This is a sample project of MRTK for Magic Leap 2.

 ## Getting started
-Open this sample with Unity Editor version 2022.2.0b9 Open Assets/MRTK-Magic Leap 2/Samples or Sample Scene and just start modifying it.
+Open this sample with Unity Editor version 2022.2.0f1 Using ML SDK 1.1.0
+Open Assets/MRTK-Magic Leap 2/Samples or Sample Scene and just start modifying it.
 If you want to make your objects interactable just add Object Manipulator Component to the object.